develop your own fund

 This provides an opportunity for people or organizations that do not have a large amount of capital to build their fund over a number of years.
 The Foundation would be excited to explore this option with you.

-The Impact Fund is the Weld Community Foundation’s Unrestricted Fund which simply means it is used for immediate needs that arise in Weld County or to resource special needs at the Foundation.
-The Board of Directors steward this fund and use it to truly best “impact” Weld County for the constantly changing dynamic of this community.
+The Spread the Good Fund is the Weld Community Foundation’s Unrestricted Fund which simply means it is used for immediate needs that arise in Weld County or to resource special needs at the Foundation.
+The Board of Directors steward this fund and use it to truly “spread the good” in Weld County for the constantly changing dynamic of this community.

 The Community Foundation may act as a fiscal sponsor for a project or group that does not have its own tax-exempt status.
 Funds of this type allow community-minded individuals or organizations who have developed community-focused projects to meet charitable needs in the community and the ability to seek grants and solicit tax-deductible donations under the Community Foundation’s tax-exempt status.